jgong29/ethGlobal-epns-guides/FinalDraft.md

     * Data relay

 2. Does sending notification always require gas fees?
-    * Yes, Always
+    * Yes, always
     * No, (only for on-chain notifications) [✅]

 3. What problem does EPNS aim to solve?
-    * Enable communication between Web3 users
+    * Enable communication between web3 users
     * Protect users from spam and irregular communication and uphold user privacy
     * Enable web3 and web3 users to interact using their wallet addresses in a decentralized fashion
     * All of the above [✅]

 ---
-## 2.EPNS Concepts Section
+## 2. EPNS Concepts Section
 ---

 # What are Channels?